olga-demidko/documentation/docs/guide/np-web-ui/scanning/managing-authentications/types/form-authentication.md

   <tr>
     <td width="25%"><b>Additional headers</b></td>
     <td width="75%" >
-        <em>(Optional)</em> Select an additional header that you want to add to each request and enter its value.
+        <em>(Optional)</em> Select an additional header and enter its value.
+Then select the relative button to replace or append it to each request.
 For example, additional cookies that might be needed for the authentication such as host-related metadata.<br><br>
         <font color="green"><b>Pro Tips:</b></font>
         <ul>
             <li>